8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 Removing a typical water filter

-Specifically, a frozen filter can stop or slow the water flow to an ice maker, and a filter that is dirty or clogged will slow down or negatively affect the amount and quality of ice that the ice maker will produce.
+From what I’ve seen over the years, a frozen filter can stop or slow the water flow to an ice maker, and a filter that’s dirty or clogged will slow down or negatively affect the amount and quality of ice that the ice maker will produce.

 The slow water flow negatively affects the ice cube size because the valve will typically only stay on for about 7-8 seconds as it fills the ice cube mold.
 If the water is restricted – you’re not getting the appropriate amount of water during the 8-second fill cycle.